 - In the Review Locations window, click No.

-The map opens, showing points in Albuquerque, New Mexico, where political contributions were made to the 2017 mayoral election.
+A map appears with Albuquerque Voter Data 2018 layer as points in the Albuquerque, New Mexico.
+The points represent the addresses of those who made political contributions to the 2017 mayoral election.
 There were two candidates, one affiliated with the Democratic Party and the other with the Republican Party.

 First, you will configure your map to show where the largest contributions came from and to which candidate they were made.